Abortion on the ballot: What’s happening in 10 key states

 Meanwhile, Nebraska is one of five reliably red states where residents will be voting on abortion amendments.

 - In Montana, a proposed constitutional amendment would guarantee a right to abortion before viability.
-After the Dobbs ruling, abortion remained legal in the state until viability, per a 1999 state supreme court decision.
+After the Dobbs ruling, abortion remained legal in the state until viability, per a 1999 state Supreme Court decision.

 - In Florida, where a recent law banned abortion after six weeks of pregnancy, a proposed amendment would protect a right to abortion until viability.